powerd6/infra/bootstrapping.md

     - Repository access: All repositories
     - Repository permissions:
+        - Actions: Read and write
         - Administration: Read and write
         - Commit statuses: Read and write
         - Contents: Read and write
         - Issues: Read and write
         - Metadata: Read-only
+        - Pull requests: Read and write
         - Secrets: Read and write
         - Workflows: Read and write
     - Organization permissions: